-- 1. Fire extinguishers are provided by the University. - 2.
+- 1. Use 5 pound ABC type extinguishers.
+This allows 75 feet travel distance for Class A light hazards. . - 2.
 Break-glass faced fire extinguisher cabinets are prohibited.
-Use solid cabinet, unlocked, with small window made of polycarbonate or other plastic glazing to verify the presence of fire extinguisher. - 3.
-Bottom of cabinet shall be mounted 16" above floor. - 4.
-Fire extinguisher cabinets shall be incorporated into all projects as required by code and sized for the required extinguisher. - 5.
-Contract specifications shall identify the extinguisher type and size and note that the extinguishers shall be provided and installed by the University.
+Use solid cabinet with small window made of polycarbonate or other plastic glazing to verify the presence of fire extinguisher and sized to accommodate the extinguisher size stated above. - 3.
+Bottom of cabinet shall be mounted a minimum of 16" and no higher than 48" above floor. - 4.
+Fire extinguishers and cabinets shall be incorporated into all projects as required by code.